VirusTotal/yara-x/site/content/docs/cli/commands.md

 --disable-warnings=slow_patterns --disable-warnings=redundant_modifier
 ```

+### --include-dir \<PATH\>, -I \<PATH\>

+Directory in which to search for included files

+If not given, the current working directory is used.
+May be specified multiple
+times;
+directories will be searched in order.

 ### --ignore-module \<MODULE\>

 Rules that use the specified module will be ignored, as well as any rules that